tobgu/qcache/README.rst

 - Expressive JSON-based query language with format and features similar to SQL SELECT.
 Queries are data that can easily be transformed or enriched.
 - Support for JSON or CSV input and output format
-- Performant query performance on tables as large as 10 x 1000000 cells out of the box
+- Performant queries on tables as large as 10 x 1000000 cells out of the box
 - No need for table definitions, tables are created dynamically based on the data inserted
 - Statistics about hit and miss count, query and insert performance and more available through HTTP API